Reptilian humanoid: Role-playing games

 Examples of reptilian races in fantasy games are the Lizardmen from Warhammer as well as Lizardfolk, Dragonborn and Kobolds of the Dungeons & Dragons tabletop role-playing game.

-The Dragonborn in particular – based on the Draconians of Dragonlance, which in that game were uniformly evil – were originally introduced in the Dungeons & Dragons 3.5 supplement book Races of the Dragon, published by Wizards of the Coast in 2006.
+The Dragonborn in particular—based on the Draconians of Dragonlance, which in that game were uniformly evil—were originally introduced in the Dungeons & Dragons 3.5 supplement book Races of the Dragon, published by Wizards of the Coast in 2006.
 In 4th Edition, dragonborn are available as one of the core player character races in the Player's Handbook.

 The dragonborn were introduced to the core rules in an attempt to reflect contemporary trends in fantasy fiction and appeal to newer players.
 In addition, it reflected a perception among the game's designers that it should be possible to play dragon-like creatures in a game with "Dragons" in the title.
 Richard Baker, who helped design 4th Edition, noted that the introduction of dragonborn to the core rules allowed them to "grow the D&D world by allowing the mix of characters to evolve in the new edition."
 Jonathan Bolding of The Escapist noted that the inclusion of the dragonborn in the 5th edition Player's Handbook does "push the 'traditional D&D mold a bit, but this is a greatest hits of D&D player races and powers from the last fifteen years of the game."

 Anthropomorphic reptilians are also shown in video games, especially in fantasy games.
 The lizardlike Argonian race takes a prominent role in the fantasy video game franchise The Elder Scrolls.
-Other examples of reptilian humanoids in fantasy games include the Man-Serpents from the game Elden Ring and the Naga from World of Warcraft.
+Other examples of reptilian humanoids in fantasy games are the Man-Serpents from the game Elden Ring and the Naga from World of Warcraft.

 Science fiction

 In works of science fiction, aliens are often depicted as closely resembling animals, with reptilian aliens being no exception.
 An early appearance was in the story "The Lizard-Men of Buh-Lo" (1930) by Francis Flagg.
-Other examples include the Gorn from Star Trek and the Dracs from the film Enemy Mine (1985).
+Other examples are the Gorn from Star Trek and the Dracs from the film Enemy Mine (1985).

 The television franchise V features the Visitors, a lizardlike alien race who disguise themselves as humans.

 The Cardassian race featured in multiple Star Trek series, is another example of reptilian humanoids in that particular science fiction universe.
 The "Tosk" people, featured on Star Trek: Deep Space Nine, is another.
 The "Distant Origin" episode of Star Trek: Voyager then features the Voth, a race descended from the dinosaurs that had escaped extinction by leaving Earth and relocating to the Delta Quadrant.

 On the television series Doctor Who, there are also races of reptilian humanoids, such as the Silurians and Ice Warriors.